-Dearborn Heights police sued for bias
+Dearborn Heights police sued over family’s bias claims

 An Arab American family in Dearborn Heights is suing the city’s police department, alleging officers have discriminated against them after a dispute with a neighbor.